EpocDotFr/craft-n-escape/README.md

 More informations on the one above can be found [here](http://flask.pocoo.org/docs/1.0/config/#builtin-configuration-values).

-  - `GA_TRACKING_ID` A Google Analytics tracking ID used to track visits on Craft N' Escape (optional)

 I'll let you search yourself about how to configure a web server along uWSGI.

 ## Usage